My Own Prison (song): Cover art

 The cover art for the single is simply a recoloured version of the album artwork, with the only difference being the title placement now appearing at the bottom within a black bar instead of just under and to the right of the band's wordmark logo.

 Music video

 The music video was produced by Toronto-based production company Black Walk, and was directed by Stephen Scott.
-The video received a great deal of airplay on MTV as well MuchMusic.
+The video received a great deal of airplay on MTV as well as MuchMusic.